 There is no need to spend a lot of money to make your own collection.
 You can find affordable pieces on the Internet or flea markets.
-To keep in mind: if you buy cheap don’t expect exclusivity or good conservation.
+Remember: if you buy cheap, don’t expect exclusivity or good conditions.

-What do I want the collection for?
-Generally speaking there are two big groups of collectors (with many subgroups in between): a first one that consider it a hobby to spend a good time with, and a second one that sees it like an investment with the objective of acquire exceptional pieces in order to resell them in the future and obtain benefits .
+Generally speaking, there are two big groups of collectors —with many subgroups in between; a first one that considers it a hobby to spend a good time with, and a second one that sees it as an investment intended to acquire exceptional pieces to resell them in the future and make a profit.

-Where will I keep my collection?
-Keep valuable coins and notes in a drawer or a bag is definitely not a good idea.
-They may be damaged losing its value, especially if we talk about really old coins as the components may disappear, get rusty…. and same with banknotes.
-It is worth to trust a professional to encapsulate them so you can manipulate and show them as many time as you want without any risk or unexpected
+Keeping valuable coins and notes in a drawer or a bag is definitely not a good idea.
+They may be damaged, losing their value, especially if we talk about ancient coins, as the components may break up, get rusty…. and the same goes for banknotes.
+It is worth trusting a professional to encapsulate them so you can manipulate and show them as often as you want without any risk or unexpected

 - Special editions: not minted as regular money but only to be collected